StrongTownsLangley/DevelopmentActivity.Producer/README.md

 Public analytics and other tools are still in development.

-## DevelopmentActivity.Producer Module
+## About
-This is Strong Towns Langley's Apache Kafka Producer loading TOL OpenData for Development Activity
+This module is written in C# .NET 6.0 and uses the Confluent.Kafka library.